adobe/xdm/CONTRIBUTING.md

 The source schema in this example is Parent, which contains a single relationship descriptor describing a one-to-many relationship between objects of schema Parent to objects of schema Child.

-Note that the descriptor does not contain an '@id' or 'xdm:sourceSchema property', which are optional when the descriptor is embedded directly in the schema.
+Note that the descriptor does not contain an `@id` or `xdm:sourceSchema property`, which are optional when the descriptor is embedded directly in the schema.
 If the relationship descriptor were to be written externally, it would look like this:

 ```json
 {